giammarcolippo/1-DOF-Robotic-Arm-Position-Control/README.md

 - 1 kg point mass at its tip.

 This project simulates the motion of a 1-DOF robotic arm from 0° to **90°** under PD control with a smooth S-curve trajectory, including the effect of a point mass at the tip.
-The idea is reaching 90° within 3 seconds from start, with a smooth, non-aggressive velocity profile.
+The objective is reaching 90° within 3 seconds from start, with a smooth, non-aggressive velocity profile.

 ![1-DoF Robotic Arm](figures/1-DoF_Robotic_Arm.png)